-We program our lights to turn on or off depending on the switch's value.
-We do this using an if() statement.
-Here is the general structure of the if() statement:
+Now how do we make our light alternate between off and on?
+We change it based on its previous value using an if statement.
+Here is the general structure of the if statement:

-'''

-if(condition) {

-// Option 1 code: runs when

-// condition is TRUE

-} else {

-// Option 2 code: runs when

-// condition is FALSE

-}

-'''

-An if() statement allows us to change the behavior of the circuit based on the answer to a question.
+An if statement allows us to change the behavior of the program based on the answer to a question.
 This question is called a condition.

-If the condition is TRUE, then the Option 1 code between the first set of curly braces {} runs.
-If the condition is not true, or FALSE, then the Option 2 code between the second set of curly braces {} runs.
+If the condition is TRUE, then the option 1 code runs.
+If the condition is not true, or FALSE, then the option 2 code runs.
 It's like train tracks that split into two paths, and which path the train takes depends on whether the condition is true or false.

-In our code we ask "is it true that pressed is 1?" using the condition statement pressed == 1.
+In our code we ask "is it true that light is 0?" using this condition statement:

 Condition statements are written as comparisons.
-The == double equal sign asks, "Are the left and right sides are equal?"
+The = equal sign asks, "Are the left and right sides are equal?"
+We use this comparison in an if statement to test whether we need to change the light value to ON (if previously OFF) or to OFF (if it was ON).